-> Knowing where you stand with your credit can help an insurer to evaluate the likelihood that you'll file a claim, but it's a practice that's banned in several states (California, Massachusetts, Hawaii and Michigan).
+Knowing where you stand with your credit can help an insurer to evaluate the likelihood that you'll file a claim, but it's a practice that's banned in several states (California, Massachusetts, Washington, Hawaii and Michigan).

-> If you don't know where your credit stands, get a free copy of your credit reports and credit scores from Experian.
+If you don't know where your credit stands, get a free copy of your credit reports and credit scores from Experian.
 Look for inaccurate information or fraud in your reports, and dispute any as soon as possible.
 If you need to increase your score quickly, look at your credit utilization to see if this is an area where you can make a change.
 It's ideal to keep your utilization ratio under 30%, and you may be able to increase your score quickly by paying down your credit card balances.

 Finally, if you're looking for a quick way to increase your scores, try Experian Boost™† , which gives you credit for past on-time cellphone, utility and other payments.
 Experian Boost is one of the few ways you can increase your scores instantly.
 On average, users who saw a score increase with Experian Boost raised the FICO® 8 score based on their Experian credit report by 13 points.